Programme Code: L202 BA/POL

 Degree programmes at SOAS - including this one - can include language courses in more than forty African and Asian languages.
 It is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.

-Any other unit available in another department of SOAS for first year UG students- an 'open option'
+Or any other 30 credits available for first year UG students in another department of SOAS - an 'open option'

-B. ONE to TWO of the following REGIONAL units:
+B. 30 to 60 of the following REGIONAL credits:

-C. Any other unit available in another department of SOAS for second year UG students- an 'open option'
+C. Any other 30 credits available for second year UG students in another department of SOAS - an 'open option'

-A. ONE to THREE of the following DISCIPLINARY or REGIONAL units:
+A. 30 to 90 of the following DISCIPLINARY or REGIONAL credits:

-B. ONE to TWO of the following remaining options:
+B. 30 to 60 of the following remaining credits:

-Any unit available in another department of SOAS for third year UG students- an 'open option'
+Any 30 credits available for third year UG students in another department of SOAS - an 'open option'

-To take 153400065 you should have previously taken: A course in Middle East or South Asian Politics
+To take Islam and Democracy (153400065) you should have previously taken a course in Middle East or South Asian Politics

-To take 153400053 you must have a mark of 2:1 or above in Year Two.
-Students CANNOT take BOTH an Independent Study Project and two Extended Essays.
+To take the ISP in Politics (153400053) you must have an average mark of 2:1 or above in Year Two.
+Students CANNOT take BOTH an ISP and an Extended Essay.

 Teaching & Learning